ninjadev64/OpenDeck/README.md

 # OpenDeck

-OpenDeck is a desktop application for interfacing between human interface devices with keys or encoders and plugins, which provide actions to be carried out when the user interacts with the device.
+OpenDeck is a desktop application for using stream controller devices like the Elgato Stream Deck.
 OpenDeck conforms to the [OpenAction](https://openaction.amankhanna.me/) API, which is cross-compatible with the Stream Deck SDK, allowing a wide range of pre-existing plugins to be used.

-OpenDeck supports ProntoKey, Elgato Stream Deck and AKP153 (not AKP153e) hardware on all three major desktop platforms.
+OpenDeck supports ProntoKey, Elgato Stream Deck and some Ajazz hardware on all three major desktop platforms.
 If you would like to contribute support for additional hardware (e.g. Loupedeck) feel free to reach out on any of the support forums and make a pull request!

 If you would like to support development of OpenDeck, consider [sponsoring me](https://github.com/sponsors/ninjadev64) on GitHub Sponsors!